masstic1es/Metas/General/README.md

 # Infinite Leaftide General Meta

 This meta provides both simple UIs and task automation specific to infinite leaftide content.
-It requires [utilitybelt](https://utilitybelt.gitlab.io/) and vtank expression patching: `/ub opt set VTank.PatchExpressionEngine true`
+It requires [utilitybelt](https://utilitybelt.gitlab.io/) and vtank expression patching: `/ub opt set VTank.PatchExpressionEngine true`.

+do **NOT** edit in MIMB, you will break the meta, the strings for functions, as well as the xml for the UIs is too long.
+It will get cut off, the meta will break.

 UIs: